olalha/UoL-ComputerScienceBSc-Dissertation/README.md

 ## Key Terminology

 *   **Rulebook:** The input specification defining the desired dataset characteristics.
-It's typically created using an Excel template (parsed by [`input_manager/rulebook_parser.py`](c:\Code\individual-project-olalha\input_manager\rulebook_parser.py)) and represented internally as a JSON object.
+It's typically created using an Excel template (parsed by `input_manager/rulebook_parser.py`) and represented internally as a JSON object.
 It dictates the overall size, content title, collection mode (word/chunk count), topics, sentiment proportions per topic, chunk size constraints, and target distribution for collection sizes (`collection_ranges`).
-These are stored in two seperate sheets within the Excel workbook.
-Templates are availible within the repository.
+These are stored in two separate sheets within the Excel workbook.
+Templates are available within the repository.

 *   **Chunk:** The smallest atomic unit of text generated.
 Each chunk focuses on a single topic and sentiment, adhering to a specific word count range defined in the rulebook's content rules.